 Diabetes can be divided into primary and secondary.
 Most patients have primary diabetes - you may have heard of the common primary diabetic syndromes: Type 1 and Type 2 diabetes.

 Type 1 is characterised by insulin deficiency.
-Injected insulin is used to replace the deficiency.
-It is therefore known as insulin-dependent diabetes mellitus (IDDM).
+Injected insulin is needed to replace the deficiency.
+It is therefore known as insulindependent diabetes mellitus (IDDM).
 Type 2 is characterised by insulin resistance.
-Often it can be treated with oral medication, without the requirement for insulin.
-It is therefore known as non-insulin-dependent diabetes mellitus (NIDDM).
+Often it can be treated with oral medication, or by dietary changes, without the requirement for insulin.
+It is therefore known as non-insulindependent diabetes mellitus (NIDDM).

 Sometimes however, it can be difficult to achieve adequate control of Type 2 diabetes with oral medication alone and insulin treatment can be needed.
 This is known as insulin-treated Type 2 diabetes.
-A minority of patients have secondary diabetes due to another disease that interferes with the action of insulin.